-Understandably, many Australian employers are confused about what they can and can’t do when it comes to requiring employees to be vaccinated against COVID-19 or taking other measures, such as requiring employees to wear masks in the workplace.
+Understandably, many Australian employers are confused about what they can and can’t do when it comes to mandating vaccinations for employees against COVID-19 or taking other measures, such as requiring employees to wear masks in the workplace.
 Robust workplace protections for employees means that most Australian employers are conflicted between respecting workplace rights and meeting their WHS obligations and do not have the same flexibility as do employers in various overseas jurisdictions.

 For some sectors, such as the residential aged care sector, government mandated vaccinations for workers takes the decision to require those workers to be vaccinated out of employers’ hands and places them on much firmer ground when implementing vaccination policies.
 This has been the case in Queensland for some time in relation to the flu vaccine.